 If you want a nice smooth top when your rolls are finished, shape the dough balls and place the smooth side up.
 My pan fit four rows of three rolls.
 Using a dough cutter is much easier than using a knife.

 Cover and let the rolls rise until doubled.
 They should be puffy with the sides touching.
-Preheat oven to 375 degrees and bake for 15-20 minutes until golden on the tops.
-Butter the tops immediately out of the oven.

 Are you interested in other Thanksgiving recipes or need ideas?
 If so, I created a complete guide on hosting a Friendsgiving / Thanksgiving dinner party.
 Download it below!